factcast/factcast/factcast-site/documentation-docsy/content/en/Guides/read-after-write.md

 ## Problem statement

-Factus its projections follow the CQRS Pattern, which - next to plenty of other advantages - provides the application with a good way to make use of _Eventual Consistency_.
+Factus and its projections follow the CQRS Pattern, which - next to plenty of other advantages - provides the application with a good way to make use of _Eventual Consistency_.
 Depending on the Projection you use, it can be updated